rcky844/knowledge-handbook/Biology/Botany/Photosynthesis/Carbohydrates (Photosynthesis).md

 An iodine test can be performed on a leaf to find out whether it contains starch.
 The presence of starch indicates that photosynthesis has occurred.

 1. Obtain the leaf from a plant that has been exposed to bright light for several hours.
 2. Put the leaf in a beaker of boiling water for about a minute to break down the cell membrane and allow the iodine solution to enter the cells later.
 This kills the leaf cells and stops metabolic reactions.
 3. Transfer the leaf into a test tube containing alcohol, then place it in a beaker containing hot water.
-The alcohol dissolves chlorophyll and allow it to diffuse out of the leaf, decolourizing the leaf.
+The alcohol <span style="color: skyblue">dissolves chlorophyll</span> and allow it to diffuse out of the leaf, decolourizing the leaf.
 4. Remove it from the tube and dip it in hot water for a few second to soften the leaf.
 5. Spread the leaf on a white tile and add a few drops of iodine solution onto it.
    ![[leaf_iodlne_test.webp|240]]